Slope Calculator

 $$∆y=25-1=24$$

-We can find the distance d using a Pythagorean theorem.
-It states that the square of the length of the hypotenuse equals the sum of the squares of the length of the legs of the right triangle.
+We can determine the distance d between the two points using the Pythagorean theorem.
+This fundamental geometric principle states that the square of the hypotenuse's length equals the sum of the squares of the right triangle's legs.

-Applying this theorem to our triangle, we get:
+Applying this theorem to our right triangle, we get:

 Therefore,